 - 1. Disconnect signal inputs and speakers from the amplifier. - 2.
 Turn the power switch off. - 3.
 Plug in the amplifier. - 4.
 Turn the power switch on. - 5.
 Observe the amplifier for a minute. - a.
-It will make a "bong" sound when you turn on the power switch, but after that about all you should hear is a soft humming sound from the power transformer. - b.
+It will make a "bong" sound when you turn on the power, but after that you should hear only a soft humming sound from the power transformer. - b.
 Watch for smoke.
 There should be no smoke.
 If you see smoke, turn off the amplifier immediately, take a few deep breaths, and refer to the troubleshooting section. - c.
 Feel the heat-sinks.
 There should be no appreciable heating. - 6.
 In all but a very dark room, the LED soft glow should be invisible.
 If the LEDs glow brightly in a well lit room, you have probably mis-loaded some resistors.

-If this all goes well, (no smoke or excess heating) leave the power on and move on to Test #2.
+If there is neither smoke nor excess heating, leave the power on and move on to Test #2.

 - 1. If you have a DC voltmeter, check the voltage on the speaker outputs. - a.
-Left channel red to black binding post should show a DC voltage of less than 100 mV if the amp has been on for about 1 minute5.
+Left channel red to black binding post should show a DC voltage of less than 100 mV if the amp has been on for about 1 minute6.
 The longer the amp is on, the lower the DC output voltage will be. - b.
 Repeat this test for the Right channel speaker binding posts.